Running in my own environment

 Run & grow large data workloads at high volumes globally.

-- Series cardinality & High throughput to continuously ingest & transform hundreds of millions of time series per second
+- Series cardinality & high throughput to continuously ingest & transform hundreds of millions of time series per second

-- Batch & streaming to ingest & join data from millions of sources in both batch & stream
+- Batch & streaming to ingest & join data from millions of sources

 - A highly available service that runs on 3 clouds, 4 continents, 20 regions